 Parish plans will help to unlock further funds to assist in implementing individual elements.
-But with less public money available BBPC must prioritise what needs to be done (which is the purpose of this draft report) and then be innovative about where funding comes from to implement the priorities.
+But with less public money available BBPC must prioritise what needs to be done and then be innovative about where funding comes from to implement the priorities in this plan.
 Some projects might be funded by WDDC, others could attract grants from a variety of organisations or possibly require funds to be raised locally.
 Each project will be treated separately and on its own merits.